 Employees are permitted to organize and bargain collectively.
-As of July 2013, 82 percent of the full-time salaried employees under the Governor's jurisdiction were covered by collective bargaining agreements or memoranda of understanding.
+As of June 2014, 81.7 percent of the full-time salaried employees under the Governor's jurisdiction were covered by collective bargaining agreements or memoranda of understanding.
 Approximately 43 percent of state employees are represented by the American Federation of State, County and Municipal Employees ("AFSCME").
 Approximately 61 percent of state employees, represented by AFSCME, Pennsylvania Social Services Union and other unions, are covered by contracts that took effect July 1, 2011 and expire on June 30, 2015.
+There has been a tentative agreement on a one-year contract running from July 1 through June 30, 2016 which is awaiting final approval.
 Each of these contracts provide for a pay freeze in the first year of the contract and general pay increases totaling four percent over the balance of their term.
 Interest arbitration awards typically dictate the salary increase to be provided to employees covered by five other unions.
 In this case, the Commonwealth reached an agreement with one of these unions (short of interest arbitration) that provided a four-year contract commencing on July 1, 2012 that grants general pay increases totaling four percent over the contract term.

 The contract terms of the other four unions were determined through the interest arbitration process.
 One of those awards provided for a three year contract commencing on July 1, 2011 which similarly provides for general pay increases totaling four percent over the term of contract.
 Said contract expired on June 30, 2014 and the Commonwealth is currently awaiting an interest arbitration award that will dictate the terms of the successor contract.
-The First and third interest arbitration units were issued awards providing a four year contract commencing July 1, 2011 which affords general pay increases totaling five and a half percent over the term of such contract.
+The first and third interest arbitration units were issued awards providing a four year contract commencing July 1, 2011 which affords general pay increases totaling five and a half percent over the term of such contract.
 The remaining interest arbitration unit was awarded a five-year contract expiring on June 30, 2017 which provides for a general pay increase totaling eleven percent over the term of the contract.
-Table 4, listed below, presents the number of approved and filled positions under the Governor's jurisdiction on July 1st of the years 2009 through 2013.
+Table 4 presents the number of approved and filled positions under the Governor's jurisdiction on July 1st of the years 2010 through 2014.

+Table 4

-Table 4 Filled Salaried Positions and Employees Under the Governor's Jurisdiction 2009-2013
+Filled Salaried Positions and Employees

+Under the Governor's Jurisdiction

+2010-2014